 1. Cleanse yourself and you chosen area.
 You should have a bath and clear the area completely.
-Set up an altar with the following items: a flat pentagram symbol, two black candles, an athame or sword, a small bell, a bowl of salt, a bowl of water, a chalice and a saucer.
+Set up an altar with the following items: a flat pentagram symbol, two white candles, an athame or sword, a small bell, a bowl of salt, a bowl of water, a chalice and a saucer.

 2. Light your altar candles.
 Holding blade, walk around your circle, and say: “With this sacred blade I cast the circle of my craft.
 May it be a doorway to a sacred circle beyond time and space.
 Let it be a meeting place for all good, and may it deter all wickedness.”

 3. Stand in front of your altar, pick up your bell, and say: “In the names of the Goddess and the Horned God, I cast this my working circle.”
 Afterwards, ring your bell.

 4. Return to the North and raise your blade high before you.
 Call out: “Bear witness, Spirits of the North, guardians of Wicca.”
 Go to the East, South and West and repeat at each.

 5. At the altar, put your bowl of salt on the pentagram and lower your blade into the bowl of salt, saying: “I exorcise thee, so that it may be purified and may aid me well.”